of the Origin of Captive Galapagos Tortoises

 of Galapagos tortoises are cooperatively pairing their

-adult animals with mates of the same race.
+adult animals with mates of the same race (by maiellano at tf support).
 Specific

 animals are being moved from one animal collection